Wake Forest vs. Duke NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- Wake Forest and its opponents have combined to score more than 70 points in three of seven games this season.
+- Wake Forest's games this season have gone over 70 points three of seven times.

-- Duke has combined with its opponents to score more than 70 points in one game this season.

-- The combined points per game average of the two teams, 70.1, is 0.1 points above Saturday's over/under.

-- This contest's over/under is 12.1 points greater than the 57.9 these two squads combine to surrender per game this season.

-- Demon Deacons games have an average total of 61.7 points this season, 8.3 fewer than Saturday's over/under.
+- The average total in Demon Deacons games this season is 61.7, 8.3 points fewer than Saturday's over/under of 70 .

 Wake Forest Stats and Trends